DMindAI/DMind-AI-Collaboration-Hub/README.md

 # DMind AI Collaboration Hub

+A platform for managing and showcasing DMind's collaborations with innovative projects in the AI and Web3 space.

 ## About DMind

 **DMind** is an open-source AGI research organization focused on next-generation digital finance.
 Driven by real market needs, DMind continuously releases open-source products—including large language models, benchmarks, datasets, tools and more.

 As an open research-driven community, DMind is powered by a collective of AI and Web3 enthusiasts, builders, and researchers.
 We are currently open to new collaboration from projects.

-If your project want to collaborate with **DMind.ai**, please follow the instruction below.
+If your project want to collaborate with **DMind**, please follow the instruction below.

 ## How to Become a Collaborator